reframe-hpc/reframe/docs/manpage.rst

    This will unload also sticky Lmod modules.

-   This option can also be set using the :envvar:`RFM_PURGE_ENVIRONMENT` environment variable or the :js:attr:`purge_environment` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_PURGE_ENVIRONMENT` environment variable or the :attr:`~config.general.purge_environment` general configuration parameter.

 .. option:: -u, --unload-module=NAME